Wonderland (The Charlatans album): Reception

 Mixed comments were made about Burgess' voice, particularly his choice to sing in falsetto.
 Tangari said that while his falsetto was not as "strong as his usual singing voice, it works surprisingly well in most places".
 He added that it "feels more at home surrounded by the keening guitars and extra percussion" in "A Man Needs to Be Told".
-Wade said the falsetto improved some songs, such as "I Just Can't Get Over Losing You" and "Wake Up" as they are "lifted into more confident, free and funkier dimensions", which Alix Buscovic of Playlouder agreed on the former track.
+Wade said the falsetto improved some songs, such as "I Just Can't Get Over Losing You" and "Wake Up", as they were "lifted into more confident, free and funkier dimensions", which Alix Buscovic of Playlouder agreed on the former track.
 Under the Radar writer Mark Redfern admitted that the falsetto took a period of getting used to, as it was "once embarrassing and bold," but now "this new approach signals a definitive change of direction for the band".
 Monks was less receptive, saying that "more often than not", it lands "between Barry Gibb and the squeaky voiced teen from The Simpsons" instead of Marvin Gaye.
-Modell added that it came across to a "strange, often embarrassing effect [...] his new voice just sounds silly"; Now's Matt Galloway suggested that the remainder of the band should have mentioned to Burgess that "warbling in a ridiculous falsetto throughout much of Wonderland wasn’t such a good idea".
+Modell added that it came across as having a "strange, often embarrassing effect [...] his new voice just sounds silly."
+Now's Matt Galloway suggested that the remainder of the band should have mentioned to Burgess that "warbling in a ridiculous falsetto throughout much of Wonderland wasn't such a good idea."
 Matt Cibula of PopMatters reassured listeners to not be "afraid of what you’ve heard about The Falsetto.
-It’s not overused, and it doesn’t ruin anything".
+It's not overused, and it doesn't ruin anything."
 Kessler, meanwhile, preferred it when Burgess was singing normally, saying that he was in the "best form of his career.
 This is Tim Burgess finally, really singing from the heart, unselfconsciously and true.
 It's great".

 Wonderland peaked at number two on the UK Albums Chart, being held from the top spot by A Funk Odyssey (2001) by Jamiroquai, while in Scotland, it topped the albums chart.
 Outside of these territories, it charted at number nine in Ireland.
 It was certified gold in the UK by the British Phonographic Industry three weeks after its release.
 "Love Is the Key" charted at number 16 in the UK and number 12 in Scotland. while "A Man Needs to Be Told" reached number 31 in the UK and number 30 in Scotland.
 NME and Q listed Wonderland as one of the best 50 albums of 2001.

 Track listing

-All songs by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins and Tony Rogers.
-"Right On" and "Love to You" are only featured on the UK version of the album, and thus not included on all editions.
+All songs by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins, and Tony Rogers.
+"Right On" and "Love to You" are only featured on the UK version of the album and thus not included on all editions.